Back to the main page

 Visiting Research Scholar (Fall 2019)

-Andrei was a Researcher at Institute for Non-Classical Chemistry in Leipzig, Germany, who spent a Fall 2019 semester in the Gor group as a DAAD Research Scholar.
-He works on density functional theory modeling of adsorption and adsorption-induced deformation in carbon materials.
+While being a researcher at Institute for Non-Classical Chemistry in Leipzig, Germany, Andrei spent a Fall 2019 semester in the Gor group as a DAAD Research Scholar.
+He worked on density functional theory modeling of adsorption and adsorption-induced deformation in carbon materials.

 Dr. Lukas Ludescher